marcosjom/lib-ixaya-swf/README.md

 #ixaya-swf

-Ixaya ("opening your eyes" in Nahuatl) is a library for uploading FLASH SWF files.
+Ixaya ("opening your eyes" in Nahuatl) is a library for parsing/loading FLASH SWF files.
 It can be used as a basis for the development of tools that consume, modify, or produce SWF files.

 #Licence